University-of-Portsmouth-Web-Team/CADI_Claude_Agentic_Search/README.md

 Edit the `EXAMPLE_PROMPTS` array.
 These should reflect the queries staff most commonly use.
 Review the GA search data periodically to inform this.

+### Adjusting relevance scoring

+The `scorePages` function controls which pages are sent to Claude.
+You can adjust:

+- **`topN`** (default: 20) — how many pages are sent per request.
+Increase for more context; decrease to reduce token usage further.
+- **Point values** — the weights assigned to title, tag, excerpt, and content matches.
+Increase title weight if title-based relevance is most important for your site.
+- **Fuzzy match threshold** — currently allows 1 character difference for words of 5+ characters.
+Increase for more aggressive typo tolerance.

 ### Changing the AI model

 The model is set in the `runSearch` function: